LAST UPDATED ON OCTOBER 8, 2017 AT 1:01 P.M.

-Over-the-air software updates recently brought a new user interface that incorporates search results from Netflix, HBO, Crackle and other content partners.
-The new interface also offers trailers for movies and shows so you don’t have to commit to watching an entire episode or film.
-Voice-search capabilities were upgraded via a software update, signaling how Amazon may deal with a competitor’s latest features in the months ahead.
+Over-the-air software updates recently brought a new user interface that incorporates search results from Netflix, HBO, Crackle and other content partners into the main menu.
+The new menu also offers trailers for movies and shows.

 Amazon Fire TV or Roku for live streaming?

 If you’re considering a live TV subscription like PlayStation Vue or DirecTV Now, buying an Amazon Fire TV box makes a lot of sense.
 Using a Fire TV mainly as a hub for watching PlayStation Vue is an often overlooked feature for this device.

 When the latest Fire TV device was released in 2015, the live TV streaming market was in its infancy.
 A lot has changed since then that put the two in better synch with one another.
 It’s kind of like when the chocolate fell into the peanut butter.